lawrie/MuraxArduino/README.md

 and install Murax Arduino.

 Then select, Board: Generic Murax FPGA board, CPU Speed: 50 Mhz, RAM Size: 32KB BRAM internal, port /dev/tyyUSB0

+The Murax configuration needed is at https://github.com/lawrie/VexRiscv/tree/master/scripts/Murax/BlackIce, but there is a copy of the BlackIce II binary at fpga/Blackice/bin/toplevel.bin and the pcf file is at fpga/BlackIce/toplevel.pcf, so you can try MuraxArduino out without installing SpinalHDL.